-- (b) The equipments for correction of large angle of inclination due to unsymmetrical flooding is to be automatical as possible, and it is approved by the Society. - (c) When the equipments specified in above (b) is cross flooding equipment, they are to be complied with the followings. - (i) When the control devices are provided, they may be controlled upper of bulkhead deck. - (ii) Equilibrium is to be completed in 15 min. and scantlings are to be complied with IMO Res.A266(VIII) (including revision). - (G) Equipment for pipe damage
+- (b) The equipments for correction of large angle of inclination due to unsymmetrical flooding is to be automatical as possible, and it is approved by the Society. - (c) When the equipments specified in above (b) is cross flooding equipment, they are to be complied with the followings. - (i) When the control devices are provided, they may be controlled upper of bulkhead - (ii) Equilibrium is to be completed in 15 min. and scantlings are to be complied with Res.
+MSC362(92). - (G) Equipment for pipe damage

-In this case, where any part of the bilge pipe is close to ship's side than a distance of one fifth of the width of the ship which is measured at right angles to the centerline at the level of the summer load line, it is to be provided a non-return value to the pipe inside the compartment having the open end of the pipe. $\downarrow$
+In this case, where any part of the bilge pipe is close to ship's side than a distance of one fifth of the width of the ship which is measured at right angles to the centerline at the level of the summer load line, it is to be provided a non-return valve to the pipe inside the compartment having the open end of the pipe. \downarrow